 5.1 Payment of Invoices

 CLIENT shall pay invoices and other sums when due under this Agreement to BCCKOP and in accordance with Section 6.0 (Compensation) and Schedule "B" (Budget and Commercial Terms) of this Agreement.
 If CLIENT does not pay an entire invoice submitted by BCCKOP, CLIENT shall notify BCCKOP in writing at the time of the withholding of any or all payment of any invoice submitted by BCCKOP of any disagreement or dispute as to all or any portion of said invoice.
-Additionally, CLIENT shall timely pay the undisputed portion of the invoice and promptly pay the disputed portion (or applicable part thereof) if and when the dispute is resolved in BCCKOP's favor.
-CLIENT's payment of any amounts shall not constitute a waiver of any of its rights or remedies to later dispute any such invoice set forth herein.
+Additionally, CLIENT shall, in a timely manner, pay the undisputed portion of the invoice and promptly pay the disputed portion (or applicable part thereof) if and when the dispute is resolved in BCCKOP's favor.
+Payment of any amounts by CLIENT shall not constitute a waiver of any of its rights or remedies to later dispute any such invoice set forth herein.

 5.2 Review and Approval of Proposals

-CLIENT shall review and respond in a timely fashion to all proposed budgets and other requests prepared and submitted by BCCKOP that are associated with the operation of the Facility.
-Such proposals shall include but not be limited to training, safety improvements, tools, expense reduction projects, employment of Subcontractors, and purchase of personal computers, software, or other administrative tools.
+CLIENT shall review and respond in a timely fashion to all requests prepared and submitted by BCCKOP that are associated with the operation of the Facility.
+Such proposals shall include, but not be limited to, training, safety improvements, tools, expense reduction projects, employment of Subcontractors, and purchase of personal computers, software, or other administrative tools.

 5.3 Taxes

-Except as for federal, franchise, or other tax which is assessed on the net income of BCCKOP, CLIENT shall pay for directly (or reimburse BCCKOP promptly when due), any sales, use, property, excise, ad valorem, state and federal unemployment, federal insurance compensation (FICA), and any other taxes or charges (including interest and penalties) now or hereafter imposed by any governmental body or agency upon BCCKOP for the Facility and its operation.
+Except for federal, franchise, or other tax which is assessed on the net income of BCCKOP, CLIENT shall pay for directly (or reimburse BCCKOP promptly when due), any sales, use, property, excise, ad valorem, state and federal unemployment, federal insurance compensation (FICA), and any other taxes or charges (including interest and penalties) now or hereafter imposed by any governmental body or agency upon BCCKOP for the Facility and its operation.
 No payment will be withheld by CLIENT for any taxes levied whether disputed or not.

 Compensation

-For the performance of said Operating Services, CLIENT will compensate BCCKOP on a fixed percentage of actual costs incurred basis as set forth in Schedule "B" attached hereto.
-If CLIENT fails to pay any invoice or other sum when due to BCCKOP, CLIENT shall also pay to BCCKOP interest thereon from the due date of the payment to the date of payment at a rate equal to the then existing Prime Rate plus two percent (2%) or twelve and one-half percent (12.5%), whichever is more.
+For the performance of the Operating Services as set forth herein, CLIENT will compensate BCCKOP on a fixed percentage of actual costs incurred basis as more specifically set forth in Schedule "B" attached hereto.
+If CLIENT fails to pay any invoice or other sum when due to BCCKOP, CLIENT shall also pay to BCCKOP interest thereon from the due date of the payment to the date of payment at a rate equal to the then existing Prime Rate plus two percent (2%) or twelve and one-half percent (12.5%), whichever is more, unless such payment is the subject of a good faith dispute.
 All payments by CLIENT hereunder shall be payable at the office address of BCCKOP set forth below, or at such other place as BCCKOP may designate in writing.
-CLIENT agrees that all payments and other sums payable by CLIENT hereunder shall be the unconditional obligation of CLIENT and shall be made without abatement, reduction or set off of any nature, including any arising out of any present or future claim under other agreements between the Parties or that CLIENT may have against BCCKOP or any of its assignees or companies of similar name or common ownership with BCCKOP.

 7.0 Executive Advisory Board